BasicVariable/Island-Ads/README.md

 11. Create a new webhook, copy the url, and paste the url in the value textbox (on the repl page)
 12. Press the Add new secret button

+B2 => input your Roblox cookie (optional but, breaks restate feature)
+1. Go to the secrets tab (1st step of section B)
+2. Put the word "r_cookie" in the key text box
+3. Install the EditThisCookie extention (https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=en)
+4. Go to the Roblox homepage and click on the extention's icon (while on the page) then copy the value under the ".ROBLOSECURITY=" section
+5. Return to the repl page and paste your cookie in the value textbox
+6. Press the add new secret button

 C => Edit the config
 1. Click the files button (icon of a page with a bent corner)
 2. Click the config.js file
-3. Edit values of the config according to the documentaion provided below (Don't change the Roli_cookie and webhook_url values)
+3. Edit values of the config according to the documentaion provided below (Don't change the Roli_cookie, webhook_url, and rbx_cookie values)
 - My config WILL NOT work for you, be sure to edit it with items you have and your own userid

 D => Start the bot and use uptimerobot to keep it running